davidlougheed/strkit/docs/caller_usage.md

 * `--min-avg-phred ##`: Minimum average PHRED score for relevant bases (flanking region + tandem repeat).
   Read segments with average PHRED scores below this (common with a threshold of ~13 and ONT Ultra Long reads, for example) will be skipped. **Default:** 13
+* `--min-read-align-score #.#`: Minimum normalized read alignment score (fractional; `0.0` to `1.0`) needed to include a read in a call.
+A good value for pure tandem repeats is 0.9.
+A good value for much more lenient genotyping is ~0.4.
 * `--flank-size ##`: Size of the flanking region to use on either side of a region to properly anchor reads.
   **Default:** 70
 * `--realign` or `-a`: Whether to perform local re-alignment to attempt recovery of soft-clipped reads.
 Some aligners